Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 23 Agustus 2025 00.25.45 UTC
+- WIB: Sabtu, 23 Agustus 2025 01.37.34 UTC
-- WITA: Sabtu, 23 Agustus 2025 01.25.45 UTC
+- WITA: Sabtu, 23 Agustus 2025 02.37.34 UTC
-- WIT: Sabtu, 23 Agustus 2025 02.25.45 UTC
+- WIT: Sabtu, 23 Agustus 2025 03.37.34 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: success
+Kategori: funny